 Have you ever wondered what it would be like to have dinner in an igloo?

+Just a short ride away from Nozawa Onsen you will find another of Japan’s most popular and indeed largest ski resort – Shiga Kogen.
 Indeed, so large is the Shiga Kogen resort, that its Central Area alone exceeds the size of most other ski resorts in the area.
 Again, much like the Nozawa Onsen Ski Resort the 50 ski runs of this central area cater to all levels and abilities on the slopes.
 50% of the courses are geared to beginners, but 15% are reserved for advances skiers.
 Like its Nozawa counterpart Shiga Kogen also played a prominent role in Nagano’s 1998 Winter Olympic Games.
 Its northern Higashidateyama area played host to the slalom and giant slalom events.

 For such a prestigious resort, Shiga Kogen is also surprisingly reasonably priced.
 A one day pass, covering all 47 lifts and access to all 18 ski areas comes in at just 5500 yen for adults and 2700 yen for kids.
 Please click here for further information.